Hildebrand Law, P.C. mobile logo

 The Court of Appeals reversed the ruling and sent it back to the trial court.
 It instructed the trial court to enter summary judgment for the Husband.
 It granted Mr. Schlaefer his attorney fees on appeal.

 If you need information about premarital agreements and creditors in Arizona, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona divorce attorneys have over 100 years of combined experience successfully representing clients in divorce cases in Arizona.
+Our Arizona divorce attorneys have decades of combined experience successfully representing clients in divorce cases in Arizona.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.